Amar1729/chunkwm-float/README.md

 ## Installation

 I may set up a tap soon, but for now only installation is from source.
-Clone this repo, `make -f src/makefile`, and copy the resulting plugin under `bin/` into chunkwm plugin directory.
+Clone this repo, `cd src/ && make`, and copy the resulting plugin under `bin/` into your chunkwm plugins directory (`/usr/local/opt/chunkwm/share/chunkwm/plugins` if installed with homebrew).

 ## Usage